Skip to main content

 Annuities often come with large upfront fees.
 They are typically in the form of sales commissions, which can be as high as 10% of the lump sum you’re depositing.
 You might also see charges as high as 7% if you tap your funds before a “surrender period” has expired.
 Surrender periods usually range from two years to more than 10 years.

 Other fees and costs associated with annuities include administrative fees and management fees.
 There’s also a host of expensive add-ons (or riders) for items such as the aforementioned survivor benefit.
 Each of these can cost as much as 1% of the policy’s value per year.
 These extra costs can hurt your annuity payments in one of two ways.
 Some riders lower your monthly payments at the outset by a fixed dollar amount.
-Alternately, the cost of other riders are taken from a percentage of your annual investment returns.
+Alternatively, the cost of other riders is taken from a percentage of your annual investment returns.
 Either way, the fees and extra costs on annuities will overall diminish your retirement income.

 Not Adjusted to Inflation